Frequently Asked Questions

 Q: Whom can we contact if we have further questions?

 A: For general questions about Commencement weekend, please email Sarah Landry, the Graduation and Curriculum Coordinator at firstname.lastname@example.org.
-For questions regarding special accommodations on the basis of disability, please contact the Office of Meetings and Events at 617-747-6073.
+For questions regarding special accommodations on the basis of disability, please contact Conference Services and Events, at 617-747-6168.